LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry
-Here I summarized some Python usages related to our research.
-But they are not necessarily the best solutions to your research needs, as I have my own preferences and there are many usages that I actually do not know.
+My Python notes focus on usages in our research, but they are not necessarily the best solutions to your specific research needs, as I have my own preferences and there are many usages that I actually do not know.

 0. Python basics
 1. Numerical computation